-National curriculum Kapow Primary topics Year 1 subjects What is it like here?
+National curriculum Kapow Primary topics: Year 1/2 Cycle A subjects What is it like here?
 What is the weather like in the UK?
-What is it like to live in Shanghai?
+What can you see at the coast?
 English Spoken language: Participating actively in collaborative conversations about their local area; working collaboratively to create a messy map; considering the viewpoints of others when discussing feelings about their playground.
 Spoken language: Participating actively in collaborative conversations about maps.
-Spoken language: Working collaboratively with a partner to locate continents in an atlas.
+Spoken language: Sorting human and physical features collaboratively; listening and responding appropriately to adults and their peers to share what they have learnt about oceans.
 Maths Geometry - position and direction: Using directional language to locate features on a map of the playground.
 Geometry - position and direction: Using compass directions to describe the location of features.
-Geometry - position and direction: Using directional language to locate features in the local area; using compass directions to describe the location of features.
+Statistics: Interpreting and constructing simple pictograms and tally charts; asking and answering simple questions by counting the number of objects in each category and sorting the categories by quantity.
 Science Seasonal changes: Observing changes in the school grounds across the four seasons; keeping a weather diary and describing weather associated with the seasons.
 Art and design Drawing to develop and share their ideas, experiences and imagination.
 Sketching their observations of the weather in the school grounds; making a wind streamer.
-Drawing a freehand sketch map; designing a postcard; sketching their view from a window.
 RSE/PSHE Thinking about things they can do to help look after their playground.